Menna97/GCP-Final-Task/README.md

 # GCP-Final-Task
 Deploy a python web application on GKE.
 Infrastructure built using terraform.
+Using docker to containerize the application.

 ## Build image and upload to GCR
 ```